ramseymcgrath/PCILeechFWGenerator/README.md

 Use the prompts to select your donor device and target FPGA.

+## Common errors (at a glance)

+`No valid MMIO BARs found - all BARs are either size 0 or I/O-port`: Your device is probably fine, the container just can't read the pcie device.
+Run the vfio fix script, make sure immou is enabled, and restart.

+`TUI errors`: Run a cli build, its just as easy and has more logs

 ### Entry Points Summary

 The tool provides multiple entry points depending on your use case: